dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Dijkstra–Scholten algorithm
 Dijkstra–Scholten algorithm (named after Edsger W. Dijkstra and Carel S. Scholten) is an algorithm for detecting termination in a distributed system.
 The algorithm was
 5 KB (754 words) - 20:46, 6 October 2017

-Heuristic (computer science) (redirect from Heuristic algorithm) called simply a heuristic, is a function that ranks alternatives in search algorithms at each branching step based on available information to decide which
-10 KB (1,521 words) - 23:11, 29 November 2018

 Mean shift (redirect from Mean-shift algorithm) for locating the maxima of a density function, a so-called mode-seeking algorithm.
 Application domains include cluster analysis in computer vision and image